Galyn Lacewell, CPM, LM

 I began my incredible journey into midwifery in 2007 with the birth of my first child, Noah.

-When my husband and I found out that we were pregnant, we had no idea that there was another way to go other than a hospital.
+When I found out that I was pregnant with my first, I had no idea that there was another way to go other than a hospital.
 When I was about three months pregnant I got to attend a friend’s birth at the same hospital that I planned to deliver my baby, I was so excited!
 Little did I know that I was going to walk away from that birth feeling a little sad, disappointed and a general feeling of wanting to keep my baby in my body for as long as possible.
 Instead of looking forward to my birth, I started feeling like it was just going to be a slightly traumatic event that I had to get through to be able to finally hold my baby.
 When I was six months pregnant another friend invited me to attend her birth at a birth center, I thought she was crazy but at least she was excited about her birth and I was really curious as to why.
 I watched her labor with caring midwives that respected the rite of passage that she was making into motherhood.

 During her labor they talked barely above a whisper, they put cool cloths on her head and rubbed her back.
 The midwives played soothing music, dimmed the lights and had candles lit around her.
 As my friend pushed her baby out the midwife helped her reach down and pull her own baby up to her chest and that’s where the baby stayed.
 This was the moment that I realized that my birth mattered, it’s not a means to an end, it’s a way to start the beginning.
 I immediately transferred my records to the midwife and started my home birth journey.

 Giving birth was one of the hardest things I've ever done but it was also the most rewarding experience of my life.
 That moment was the strongest I had ever felt in my life and I knew I had been changed.